 This topic refers to imaginary and fictional countries and continents that are said to exist within terrestrial realms.
 This should be differentiated from the topic Fantasy Otherworlds, which concerns lands such as Middle-Earth, Narnia and Westeros that exist in an isolated realm not connected to this world and in a universe that usually operates on an entirely different set of laws.

 The casual rule of thumb in differentiating between the two might be if you could take a plane or sail to said country then it is an Imaginary Land, if it requires a magic portal or is not said to be connected to this world in any way then it is an Otherworld.
-For islands, which are often very different to imaginary and magical lands, and the way they are portrayed in Fantastic Cinema see Islands.
+For islands, which are often very different to imaginary and magical lands, and the way they are portrayed in Fantastic Cinema see Islands in Fantastic Cinema.

 This would consist of countries that do not exist but could do so with a reasonable but not completely fantastical stretch of the imagination.
 In other words, they resemble countries in the real world and do not feature any magical or fantastical properties or happenings as in the Magical Lands section below.

-Examples of fictional countries might include Ruritania in The Prisoner of Zenda (1894), the kingdom of Freedonia in Duck Soup (1931), Syldavia and Borduria in the Tintin stories, the kingdom of Moldavia in tv’s Dynasty (1981-9), the African kingdom of Bangalla in The Phantom (1996), Latveria in the Fantastic Four films, Krakozhia in The Terminal (2004) and in a more fantastical frame Wakanda in Black Panther (2018).
+Examples of fictional countries might include Ruritania in The Prisoner of Zenda (1894), the kingdom of Freedonia in Duck Soup (1931), Syldavia and Borduria in the Tintin stories, Potsylvania in The Rocky and Bullwinkle Show (1961-73), the kingdom of Moldavia in tv’s Dynasty (1981-9), the African kingdom of Zamunda in Coming to America (1988), the African kingdom of Bangalla in The Phantom (1996), Latveria in the Fantastic Four films, Krakozhia in The Terminal (2004), the European country of Sokovia where the climax of Avengers: Age of Ultron (2015) takes place, the Middle-Eastern country of Kahndaq in Black Adam (2022), and in a more fantastical frame Wakanda in Black Panther (2018) and Black Panther: Wakanda Forever (2022).

 Perhaps the most fascinating example comes in The City & The City (2018), an adaptation of the China Mieville novel.
 This concerns itself with Beszel and Al Qoma, two cities that live as separate countries, even with their own languages and borders, while inhabiting the same geographic space (where even streets and public squares have invisible borders running through them) such that residents are strictly policed about not ‘seeing’ the other.

 This refers to countries where the creators have made no effort to make them appear realistic and are inhabited by fantastical and outrightly magical creations.
-The two most famous examples would be the lands of Lilliput and Blefescu (inhabited respectively by very small people and giants) that appear in the assorted film adaptations of Jonathan Swift’s Gulliver’s Travels (1726) – see the likes of Gulliver’s Travels (1939), The 3 Worlds of Gulliver (1960), Gulliver’s Travels (1977), Gulliver’s Travels (1995) and Gulliver’s Travels (2010).
+The two most famous examples would be the lands of Lilliput and Brobdingnag (inhabited respectively by very small people and giants) that appear in the assorted film adaptations of Jonathan Swift’s Gulliver’s Travels (1726) – see the likes of Gulliver’s Travels (1939), The 3 Worlds of Gulliver (1960), Gulliver’s Travels (1977) and Gulliver’s Travels (2010).
+The tv mini-series Gulliver’s Travels (1995) is the best of the adaptations and the only version that visits the other lands in Swift’s book, the Floating Island of Laputa and the Land of the Houyhnhnms.

 Other famous examples might be the Land of Oz and its various countries and their colourful peoples that Dorothy Gale travels to via tornado in The Wizard of Oz (1939) and assorted sequels, or Never Never Land in the various versions of Peter Pan (1906) – see Peter Pan (1953), Peter Pan (2003) and assorted spinoffs.
 All are inhabited by colourful and magical peoples and creatures.

-Other examples of magical lands on film might include the floating Sea Star Island in Doctor Dolittle (1967); Living Island in Pufnstuf (1970); the island of Naboombo inhabited by talking animals in Bedknobs and Broomsticks (1971); the unnamed land in The Phantom Treehouse (1984); the Land of Hy-Brasil in Erik the Viking (1989); and the unnamed island in Where the Wild Things Are (2009).
+Other examples of magical lands on film might include the floating Sea Star Island in Doctor Dolittle (1967); Living Island in Pufnstuf (1970); the island of Naboombo inhabited by talking animals in Bedknobs and Broomsticks (1971); the island of Sobor with its magic railways in tv’s Thomas the Tank Engine/Thomas & Friends (1984–2021) and the film Thomas and the Magic Railroad (2000); the unnamed land in The Phantom Treehouse (1984); the Land of Hy-Brasil in Erik the Viking (1989); and the unnamed island in Where the Wild Things Are (2009).

 These above listed films make no attempt to be realistic.
 Somewhat more within the realm of plausibility are the lands of Lemuria in The Golden Voyage of Sinbad (1973) and Hyperborea in Sinbad and the Eye of the Tiger (1977), both being based on supposed lands from mythology.